genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 You should have created these files in the last exercise of the previous day of the training with the navigation bar pointing to them as well.

 Now, let's replace the dummy content of these files with the actual implementation we want.
-This is how this screen will look like:

-**INSERT SCREENSHOT HERE WHEN DONE**

 ### Requirements

-A page listing all the orders with a filter by Type and actions to insert a new order, edit an existing order and cancel an order.
+The goal of our app is to list all the orders with some filters and actions to insert a new order, edit an existing order and cancel an order.

 #### Fields
 | Field          | Type             | Editable | Notes